 What is greener living?

 For me greener living simply means choosing to live consciously.
 It is about being mindful of everything we do and the impact it has on the planet and other people.
 The best example I can think of is that of a gardener who plants a tree knowing that they will not live long enough to see it mature.
 They invest time and energy to nurture life in the hope of a future where it will flourish.
 It is the absolute opposite of ‘what’s in it for me’.

 There’s so much anxiety about what ordinary folk can do to mitigate the climate crisis and it’s easy to freeze or do nothing.
 I’ve decided to make small changes and it’s already given me a sense of purpose and wellbeing.

-My words have been chosen carefully – this is about ‘greener living’ not clean living.
-There is no point in setting ridiculous goals.
+This is about ‘greener living’ not clean living because there is no point in setting ridiculous goals.
 It has to be a blueprint for life, not just a fad.
 What’s more, to be achievable, it has to be affordable for everyone.
 Interestingly, on a global scale, the people with the smallest carbon footprint are also the poorest.
 We in the west are the ones who need to change.

 10 eco-friendly changes that anyone can make

 1. WEAR NATURAL FIBRES

 I’ve already written a post about the micro fibres that are polluting our seas – tiny particles of plastic that are shed from our synthetic clothes during laundry.
 Polyester is a polymer – or in other words plastic.
-The solution is to buy clothing made from natural fibres like wool and cotton.
+The solution is to buy clothing made from natural fibres like wool and cotton and fewer clothes of better quality that will last longer.
 I love clothes but cheap fashion is not sustainable and this great article in The Guardian explains why.
-Buy fewer clothes of better quality that will last longer.

 2. LEARN TO COOK